john-science/i-wish-i-were-at-defcon-25-hack-a-thon/README.md

 # The "I Wish I Were at DefCon 25" Hack-a-Thon

 I thought this year would finally be the year I would make it out to [DefCon 25](https://defcon.org/html/defcon-25/dc-25-index.html).
 Rats.

-Well, the conference is four days (July 27-30, 2017) and I have that weekend off, so I am going to have my own private Hack-a-Thon that weekend.
-I will lock myself away and play with all the InfoSec / NetSec tools I can.
-This Hack-a-Thon will be more about learning than building a single thing.
+Well, okay.
+The if the conference is four days (July 27-30, 2017) I bet I take that weekend off.
+So I am going to throw my own Hack-a-Thon that weekend.
+I will lock myself away from the world and experiment with all the InfoSec / penetration testing tools I can.

 ## Goals

-> Build a Raspberry Pi server and a LAMP webpage, and use that to test out: the Slow Loris attack, and all the various penetration-testing tools I can find in Kali Linux and the Metasploit textbook.
+> Try out a bunch of InfoSec and pentration tools I have never used.
+Build a Raspberry Pi web server using the LAMP stack and attack it.
+Start with Metasploit and Kali Linux.

 ## Logging the Hack-a-Thon